japgolly/learning/recursion-blog/02-cata.md

 They're at the mercy of the decisions made by the library authors.

-After a few years of complaints, the authors of the super-awesome file system library create a new version of their API, and it looks a little something like this...
+After a few years of complaints, the authors of the super-awesome file system library do a big rewrite and create a new API that looks a little something like this...

 ```scala
 final case class Stats(totalSize: Long, files: Int, dirs: Int)

 def stats(e: Entry): Stats = e match {

   case File(fileSize) =>
     Stats(fileSize, 1, 0)

   case Dir(fs) =>
     fs.values.foldLeft(Stats(0, 0, 0)) { (statsAcc, entry) =>
       val b = stats(entry)